More and bigger problems due to harmonic pollution

 Leads to losses in, for example, motors and transformers and heat generation in the electrical infrastructure.

 Each device has its own distinctive harmonics.
-For example, frequency harmonics often produce 6th harmonics and LED lightning often produces 3rd harmonics.
+For example, frequency drives often produce 5th and 7th harmonics and LED lightning often produces 3rd harmonics.

 In Power Quality we measure the harmonic pollution up to the 50th harmonic.
 For this, we use Fluke meters and Power Quality analyzers.
 Above 50th harmonics, more advanced equipment is required, such as an oscilloscope to take measurements in the EMC spectrum.